 Clicking on your response will select that answer and automatically scroll you to the next question.

 Answer each question on it's own merits.
-If you feel that the question requires further explanation, use the ‘more info’ icon if displayed.
+If you feel that the question requires further explanation, use the icon for an explanation of the question.

 For these questions, we show you a statement and you tell us how much you agree or disagree with that statement.
 AskYourTeam provide a 6-point ‘smiley face’ scale to enter your answers.
 Simply select the most appropriate option from Strongly Disagree to Strongly Agree.